TheEvilShadoo/DigiTerminal/help.md

-## Requirements and Simple Installation Instructions to Run the Source Files:
+## Requirements and Simple Installation Instructions to Run the Source File:

 ##### **IF YOU ARE USING WINDOWS, YOU DON'T NEED TO DO ANY OF THIS, JUST DOWNLOAD AND RUN THE .EXE FILE FROM THE RELEASE**

-#### If you want to run the source files, or if you are on another OS, then follow the steps below:
+#### If you want to run the source file, or if you are on another OS, then follow the steps below:

 ## You will Need: